Geosynchronous/P7-Neighborhood-Map/Round_River_Map_Project/Project_Activity_Log.md

 -Want to Use just the Satellite View Only, and make navigation easier if possible
 - Still need to get API WEATHER DATA GOING

+1:04 AM

+**Feature: Map Resizes to Selected Loczations**
+- Needs a bit of refinement
+- Mongolia zooms in to where no data is available... need to fix